 Temporal Validity Support is useful in Information Lifecycle Management (ILM) and any other application where it is important to know when certain data becomes valid (from the application's perspective) and when it becomes invalid (if ever).

-Note:Example 1-1 and Example 1-2 assume that the user has the privileges to create tables and perform DML and DDL operations on them.
+Note:Example 1-1 and Example 1-2 assume that the user has the privileges to create tables and perform data manipulation language (DML) and (data definition language) DDL operations on them.